Bernardo Morando: Constructions

+Later life

 For his merits to Zamoyski, he was given two large houses in Zamość.
 Between 1591 and 1593 he was also the mayor of that city and was ennobled.
 He married a certain Katarzyna, with whom he had six children.
 His successors used the Polish name of Morenda and used the Mora Coat of Arms granted to him.
 He died in Zamość in 1600 and was buried in the collegiate church he built not so long before.

 One of his sons, Gabriel Morenda, became a doctor of science at the University of Padua and returned to Zamość, where he became the mayor and judge.
 He was also a professor of mathematics at the Zamość Academy which was built according to his father's plans.